 Professor Maris Thompson joined the CSU, Chico faculty in 2008.
 She received her Ph.D. in the Language & Literacy, Society & Culture program in the Graduate School of Education at UC, Berkeley.
-Before her graduate work, Dr. Thompson taught English as a Second Language (ESL) at the middle and high school levels in Portland Oregon, Oakland California, and Puerto Villamil in the Galápagos Islands, Ecuador.
-In the School of Education, she teaches a variety of courses focused around educational equity, democracy, and adolescent literacy.
+Before her graduate work, Dr. Thompson taught English as a Second Language at the middle and high school levels in Portland Oregon, Oakland California, and Puerto Villamil in the Galápagos Islands, Ecuador.
+In the School of Education, she teaches a variety of courses focused around educational equity, democracy, curriculum, and adolescent literacy.
 She chairs the Internationalization Faculty Staff Task Force, sits on the Academic Senate, and serves as a faculty mentor for the REACH program (Raising Educational Achievement in Collaborative Hubs) a first year experience program for first generation college students.
-She also coordinates the MASCOT (Math, Science, Special Education, English) Co-Teaching program in the Single Subject Program in the School of Education.
-Her research interests focus on language equity in current and historical contexts, the role of narrative in discourse practices at home and in school, and the experiences of first generation and international students in higher education.
-Recent publications include, Stories of Trouble and Troubled Stories: Narratives of Anti-German Sentiment from the Midwestern United States.
-Narrative Works.
-Spring 2015 (Vol. 5, No.1) and a co-authored publication with Dr. Al Schademan, Are College Faculty and First Generation, Low-Income Students Ready for Each Other? (in press) in the The Journal of College Student Retention.
+She also serves as Co-Teaching Coordinator in the School of Education, assisting with the scale up of co-teaching as a model for effective clinical practice across all credential programs.
+Her research interests focus on language equity in current and historical contexts, the role of narrative in discourse practices at home and in school, the experiences of first generation and international students in higher education, and co-teaching as an apprenticeship model for reciprocal professional development.
+In 2015, Dr. Thompson was awarded a Maggie (Award) for her work on gender equity on campus from the AS Gender and Sexuality Equity Center.

 - EDTE 302: Access and Equity in Education